In the UEM marketspace, Microsoft Intune is a true cloud-based SaaS service for

 Encryption and decryption operations are performed with different keys cryptographically correlated to each other.
 It is also known as Public Key Encryption and is the base for Public Key Infrastructure (PKI).

 One key is kept private to the entity, while the other one is made publicly available – thus the name private/public key pair.
-The content encrypted with either one of the key, only the corresponding correlated key would be able to decrypt it.
+The content is encrypted with either one of the keys, only the corresponding correlated key would be able to decrypt it.

-This ensures that if sender entity wants to send an encrypted message to the recipient entity, sender would encrypt the message content using the public key of the recipient (already received as part of key exchange that happens during communication initialization), so that the recipient will be able to decrypt the content with its own private key.
+This ensures that if the sender entity wants to send an encrypted message to the recipient entity, the sender would encrypt the message content using the public key of the recipient (already received as part of a key exchange that happens during communication initialization) so that the recipient will be able to decrypt the content with its own private key.

 Since the private key is private to an entity and is not expected to be available to other entities, asymmetric key encryption ensures privacy without compromising security.

-This not only solves the security issue which plagues symmetric key encryption (man-in-middle attack) but also reduces the overhead of creating multiple keys to send message privately to different entities.
+This not only solves the security issue which plagues symmetric key encryption (man-in-middle attack) but also reduces the overhead of creating multiple keys to send messages privately to different entities.

-All these was about protecting the content (data).
+All these were about protecting the content (data).
 But how to prove

-- authenticity of message origin to prevent impersonation?
+- the authenticity of message origin to prevent impersonation?